 There are various crabapple trees, including the Prairifire and the Snowdrift.
 Additionally, the trees are disease resistant.
 Crabapples produce small fruits with a diameter of fewer than two inches.
 They draw a variety of species, especially deer.

 The tree grows best in Zones three to eight.
 They enjoy acidic, moist, well-drained soils and require at least six hours of sunlight daily.
+You can also add some acid-loving plants close to these trees.

 5. Chinese Elm